-- From the outset it is essential to establish some form of agreement with the client regards current market conditions and the position of the subject property within the market.
+- From the outset, it is essential to establish some form of agreement or awareness with the client regards current market conditions and the position of the subject property within the market.
 This is a great opportunity to show your experience and relevance when it comes to the property type.
-Talk from a knowledge perspective and a strategic approach to the resolving of the property challenge for the client.
+Talk about the client’s situation from a knowledge perspective and a strategic approach to the resolving of the property challenge for the client.
 Tell the client about other current listings that are on the market at the moment and why you believe they will or will not be successful.
 Tell the client how their property is different and what you are going to do about it.

 - Every property will have a distinct set of attributes that will help you build the marketing campaign and the right focus for property inspections.
 All of these factors will involve the target market.
 Exactly where does the property sit when it comes to attracting a target audience and focusing the property inspection?
 How will you take people through the property, and what will you show them as part of the marketing process?
 Have your ideas and answers set so you can tell the client about your real and relevant approach.